MichaelPalmer1/scoutr/docs/setup.md

 ## Installation

 To install Scoutr, install it using Pip.
-While Scoutr should work on Python 2, only Python 3 is officially supported.
+Python 3.6+ is supported.

 ```
 pip install scoutr